 The flower below is one of the elements in the Butterfly Lullaby collection.

 I hope you decide to give this technique a try.
 I personally enjoy stitching, and it is something I can do while watching a movie or whenever I have some time to relax.
-Please leave me a comment if you have any questions.

 Thank you for stopping by.
 Have a great day!